England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 Avoiding paying stamp duty on a second property requires a specific scenario that is written in legislation.
 These include scenarios where you have been divorced or you sell the first home you lived in before or around the same time you buy a second home or buy-to-let property.

 In these cases, the property then gets classed as being a first home purchase anyway.
-So usually, there is no avoiding the stamp duty and land tax in place for second home purchases.
+So usually, there is no avoiding the stamp duty in place for second home purchases.
 However, there are some niche examples below that contain creative ways of legally avoiding SDLT.

-Ways to avoid stamp duty on your second home
+What are the ways to avoid stamp duty on your second home?

 The below scenarios are where stamp duty isn’t payable on a second home without classing your purchase as buying a first home by making the first property purchase invalid in some way.